Mobile tagging: Codes and readers

 Currently about 70 different types of barcodes and their specific versions exist and are mostly in use in the field of logistics.
 In terms of mobile tagging, the number of codes is essentially restricted to a dozen types.
 For reading out 2d-barcodes it is essential to install specific software, a reader, on the mobile device.

 The reader uses the camera of a mobile phone for the mobile tagging process.
 The producers of the reader are very involved in developing solutions to increase the number of compatible mobile phones.
 Most services on the corresponding websites offer the download directly onto the mobile device or PC.
 In addition, many providers offer the user a generator for creating their own codes.
+Some of these generators produce dynamic QR codes, which encode a short redirect URL rather than the final destination, so the code's target can be updated after the code has been printed.

 Smartphone cameras can be used in Google's mobile Android operating system via both their own Google Goggles application or 3rd party mobile tag readers.
 Nokia's Symbian operating system features a scanner which can scan mobile tags, while mbarcode is a reader for the Maemo operating system.
 In the Apple iOS, a mobile tagging reader is natively included in the iOS 11 update through the camera app, although there are more than fifty paid and free apps are available with both scanning capabilities and hard-linking to URI.
 With BlackBerry devices, the App World application can natively scan mobile tags.
 Windows Phone 7.5 is able to scan tags through the Bing search app.

 Due to the absence of a standard code, the readers are faced with the same problem.
 On the one hand there is a remarkable number of readers which aren't able to identify barcodes apart from their own proprietary codes.
 On the other hand, there are several readers which were created to read out non-proprietary code, these 'open source codes' are the most used for Optical Reading with Mobile like the QR Code and the Data Matrix.
 However, a QR code is always 60% larger than a DataMatrix code and this tends to mean that DM is the primary code used in packaging and enterprise solutions for example.